-- 1 large egg brought to room temperature
+- 1 large egg, brought to room temperature

-- 1/2 cup raspberry (or other fruit) preserves
+- 1/2 cup raspberry or strawberry jam

-- 4 ounces chocolate chips or chopped semisweet chocolate melted
+- 4 ounces chocolate chips or chopped semisweet chocolate (melted)

-Slowly add the flour to the mixture and mix until a dough forms.
+- Slowly add the flour to the mixture and mix until a dough forms.

-Fit a pastry bag with the piping tip of your choice and fill the bag with the dough.
+- Fit a pastry bag with the piping tip of your choice and fill the bag with the dough.
 If you’re using a cookie press, make sure to follow the manufacturer’s directions.

-Pipe the dough into 2-inch long segments, spacing each segment about an inch apart.
+- Pipe the dough into 2-inch long segments, spacing each segment about an inch apart.
 Bake the cookies for 13-15 minutes, or until they are light golden brown on the edges.

-Cool the cookies on the sheet for 5 minutes before transferring them to a cooling rack to cool completely.
+- Cool the cookies on the sheet for 5 minutes before transferring them to a cooling rack to cool completely.

-Place your chocolate chips/chocolate chips into a microwaveable bowl and microwave it for 30 seconds at a time, making sure to stir the chocolate after each time.
+- Place your chocolate chips/chocolate into a microwaveable bowl and microwave it for 30 seconds at a time, making sure to stir the chocolate after each time.
 Once the chocolate is about 75% melted, remove the bowl from the microwave and stir the chocolate the rest of the way.
 The residual heat will do all of the legwork for you!